Jud9X/Go/README.md

 Notes:

 The GUI is almost complete in terms of functionality (but not in terms of design!).
-The code is currently very untidy as I didn't really know what I was doing but I will clean it up later.
 In order to compile the files on Windows without an IDE, use this command in the directory where the .java files are:

 javac --module-path %PATH_TO_FX% --add-modules=javafx.controls *.java